-- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - We understand we remain responsible for the safeguarding of all pupils who are placed in an alternative provision. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files.
+- An attendance register is taken at the start of the first session of each school day and once during the second session. - We make every effort to contact parents and carers and follow up with the emergency contacts held. - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school. - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children. - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - We understand we remain responsible for the safeguarding of all pupils who are placed in an alternative provision. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files.

-At Diss High School our attendance interventions usually start with a phone call.
-If we don't hear back from this and are concerned, we will do a home visit.
-We also use a system of attendance letters to highlight the issues with parents/carers.
-If this does not work we have attendance meetings with the parents/carers and the pupil.
+At Diss High School any attendance intervention will usually start with a phone call.
+If we have not heard back and have a concern, we will do a home visit.
+We use a system of attendance letters to highlight any issues with parents or carers.
+If this isn't successful, we will proceed with attendance meetings with parents/carers and the pupil.